Brandon Lauton

-Brandon Lauton (born 3 March 2000), is a South African-Australian professional soccer player who plays as a midfielder for Hume City.
-On 7 August 2019, he made his professional debut against Newcastle Jets in the 2019 FFA Cup.
+Brandon Lauton (born 3 March 2000), is a South African-Australian professional soccer player who plays as a midfielder for Preston Lions.

+Personal life

 He moved to Australia at the age of 2.

-Lauton has two younger brothers, Jordan and Leighton, who are also footballers; the latter currently plays for the Western United NPL3 squad.
+Lauton has two younger brothers, Jordan and Leighton, who are also footballers.

+Career

+On 7 August 2019, he made his professional debut for Melbourne Victory against Newcastle Jets in the 2019 FFA Cup.

 During the off-season following the 2020–21 A-League season, Lauton was released by Melbourne Victory and during the pre-season trialled with Western United and Hume City.